tytydraco/yessleep/out/I_used_to_be_a_pizza_delivery_driver_One_night_while_making_a_delivery_to_a_house_I_witnessed_something_so_disturbing_that_it_made_me_never_want_to_deliver_pizza_again_.md

 But In that moment, better judgment took a backseat to a misplaced sense of...well, I wasn’t sure what to call it – misplaced helpfulness, maybe?
 Against the gnawing voice of caution in my head, I found myself shrugging nonchalantly.

 I stepped cautiously into the house, the weathered floorboards groaning under my weight like the protests of a reluctant spirit.
 It wasn’t just old; this house was a time capsule, each detail frozen in a snapshot of a bygone era.
-The air hung heavy with the scent of dust and forgotten memories.
+The house was thick with the smell of dust and echoes of the past.

 The long, narrow interior stretched before me like a dimly lit tunnel.
-Dark hallways, their doorways shrouded in shadow,branched off to the left and right like forgotten rooms in a labyrinth.
+Dark hallways, their doorways shrouded in shadow, branched off to the left and right like forgotten rooms in a labyrinth.
 The faded wallpaper clinging precariously to the walls boasted a swirling floral pattern in hues of dusty rose and tarnished gold.
 It was a design straight out of a 1930s dream, faded with the passage of time.

 In the corner, a tall grandfather clock stood sentinel, its ornate mahogany frame gleaming faintly in the dim light filtering through the half-open door.
 Its solemn presence was punctuated by the rhythmic tick-tock of its pendulum, a steady heartbeat in the quiet house.
 Next to it, an old record player whirred to life, its needle whispering across the surface of a dusty vinyl record.
 A melody, melancholic and hauntingly beautiful, drifted from the speakers, a forgotten song from a long-lost time.